 For example – You have opted for Commerce with Mathematics stream along with Physical Education as your sixth subject.
 Your marks are as follows: Business Studies – 92; Economics – 90; Mathematics – 89; Accounts – 86; English – 95; and Physical Education – 88.

-Thus, the overall percentage here will be 90.8% (accounting for top five subjects i.e. Business Studies, Economics, Mathematics, English, and Physical Education).
+Thus, the overall percentage here will be 90.8% (accounting for the top five subjects i.e. Business Studies, Economics, Mathematics, English, and Physical Education).